Playwright MCP should not be the next connector you add just because browser automation looks impressive.

 claude mcp add --transport http playwright http://127.0.0.1:8931/mcp

-It is not the best first move if the simple local command already works.
+It is not the right first move if the simple local path already works.

 What Usually Breaks This Setup